Quantum spin ice in three-dimensional Rydberg atom arrays: Proposal to realize a quantum spin liquid using Rydberg atoms

 where the sum is over all tetrahedra, $\rho= \frac{1}{2}\left( 4+\frac{h}{V} \right)= \frac{1}{2} \left( 0.54 +\frac{\delta}{V} \right)$, and $\hat{n}_{\tet_{\mathbf{r}}} = \sum_{i\in {\tet_{\mathbf{r}}}} \hat{n}_i$ denotes the total number of atoms in the excited state on a given tetrahedron $\tet_{\mathbf{r}}$.
 Minimizing $\hat{H}_0$ to obtain the classical ground state imposes a constraint on $n_{\tet}$ for each tetrahedron depending on the value of $\rho$:

-The cases $n_{\tet}=0$ and $n_{\tet}=4$ are trivial, in that the classical ground state is unique.
-However, in the remaining cases, namely $n_{\tet} = 1,2,3$, the classical ground state manifold is degenerate with exponentially (in system size) many states in it.
-In the case $n_{\tet} = 2$, the number of configurations satisfying this constraint is approximately $(3/2)^{N_{\text{tetrahedra}}}$ (where $N_{\text{tetrahedra}}$ is the number of tetrahedra)~\cite{anderson1956ordering}.
+The classical ground state is unique for $n_{\tet}=0$ and $n_{\tet}=4$, while it is exponentially degenerate (in system size) for $n_{\tet} = 1,2,3$.
+The number of states satisfying the constraint $n_{\tet} = 2$, is approximately $(3/2)^{N_{\text{tetrahedra}}}$ (where $N_{\text{tetrahedra}}$ is the number of tetrahedra)~\cite{anderson1956ordering}.
 This is based on an argument similar to the one given by Pauling to explain the residual entropy of water-ice at zero temperature~\cite{pauling1935}.
-From now onward, we will refer to the condition $n_{\tet}=2$ as the ``ice rule".
+From now on, we will refer to the condition $n_{\tet}=2$ as the ``ice rule".
 An ice rule obeying configuration is shown in Fig.~\ref{fig:pyrochlore_diamond}(a).
 In these non-trivial cases, the configurations with fixed $n_{\tet}$ can be mapped to configurations of dimers on the bipartite diamond lattice formed by the centers of tetrahedra of the pyrochlore lattice [Fig.~\ref{fig:pyrochlore_diamond}(b)], with exactly $n_{\tet}$ many dimers touching each diamond site (see Fig.~\ref{fig:dimer_constraints}).
 The A and B sites of the diamond lattice are located at $\vb{n}$ and $\vb{n}+\vb{e}_0$, respectively, where $\vb{n}$ is an FCC lattice vector.
 For later use in this paper, we also show the lattice dual to this diamond lattice in Fig.~\ref{fig:pyrochlore_diamond}(c) (also a diamond lattice, which we call the ``dual diamond lattice").

 An atom in the Rydberg state on site $i$ is mapped to a dimer on the corresponding link of the diamond lattice, while an atom in the ground state is mapped to no dimer.
 Such dimer models have been studied extensively in both two and three dimensions \cite{rokhsar1988,hermele2004,balasubramanian2022exact,balasubramanian2022classical}.